CornellLabofOrnithology/ebirdst/README.md

-visualizations being released on the web in December 2020, and data access being made available in August 2021. **Users are strongly discouraged from comparing Status and Trends results between years due to methodological differences between versions.** To request access to previous versions, please contact <ebird@cornell.edu>.
+visualizations being released on the web in December 2020, and data access being made available in August 2021. **Users are strongly discouraged from comparing Status and Trends results between years due to methodological differences between versions.** If you have accessed and used previous versions and/or may need access to previous versions for reasons related to reproducibility, please contact <ebird@cornell.edu> and your request will be considered.

 ## Data access